NickDurnev/NextJS-TODO-APP/README.md

-# Connectify
+# TODO App

-Connectify is a web application built with Next.js, Prisma, Pusher and other technologies.
-It allows users to chat with each other, create group chats, send images and emojis, edit and delete messages.
-You can sign up using credentials with email verification or just using Google or Github authentication.
+TODO App is a web application built with Next.js, Prisma and other technologies.
+It allows users to add, edit, sort TODOs for managing your daily life.

 ## Features

-- Sign up using Google and GitHub providers
-- User session updates using JWT tokens
-- Real time communication
-- Light and dark modes
+- Saving todos in DB
+- CRUD operations
 - Responsive design

 ## Technologies Used